September 25th

 Commentary:

-Immortality is not for the body.
-If one wishes to live eternally, the footprints he needs to leave are not his physical ones, but those of his deeds.
-Desirous of immortality, many beings have performed penances in an effort to live forever.
-What is the point in protecting the physical body that is bound to be discarded at some point or the other?
-Whether alive or not, the seeds of the deeds one has sown live on.
+However, whether one is alive or not, the seeds of the deeds he has sown live on.
 His valor and honor never die.
-Not only his glory lives on, but his deeds live on too.
-For, his life will be an inspiration for many, for generations to come!
-This way, the society at large benefits from not only his deeds alone but from the deeds of those that are inspired by him.
-As such, he becomes immortal through his venerable deeds!
+Not only his glory lives on but his deeds live on too.
+For, his life will prove to be an inspiration for many, for generations to come!
+This way, the society at large benefits not only from his deeds alone but also from the actions of those who are inspired by him.
+As such, he becomes immortal through his venerable actions!

 pada vigrahaH: